-And therefore, one of the things you can accomplish in the country is to gain a hakarah chushis, a real tangible recognition of the chesed Hashem and the chochmas Hashem, which nature in the country displays more openly.
+And therefore, one of the things you can accomplish in the country is to gain a hakarah chushis, a real tangible sensory perception of the chesed Hashem and the chochmas Hashem which is displayed in the country more openly than in the city.

 In the city you can also do it if you try.
 You walk by the stores and you see food in the windows; let’s say you see bread.
 “Ahh!
 Hamotzee lechem min ha’aretz.”
 You see clothing, “Ahh!
 Malbish arumim.”
 You know that the cotton grows from the earth, and wool grows on the back of sheep.
 Yes, you see things in the city as well, yes.